elkanatovey/dataLink_relay/README.md

 4. The client will echo single words back via the terminal

 To run a basic demo in a single executable run ```./all```.
 It runs all three entities at once and has a few clients print basic messages at the server.
 Instructions for the MTLS versions are similar.
-Note that all demos run on localhost with hardcoded values.
+Note that all demos run on localhost with hardcoded values that can be found [here](example/utils).

 Documentation of the public facing API can be found [here](docs/DOCUMENTATION.md).